JamieWilson2000/MS1TonightIFancy/README.md

     - By means of support I have also made the titles of those responsible for providing the recipe and the tutorial videos selectable, taking the user to their respective home sites.

 - ## <u>Features I would include in the future</u>
+    - I would like to have the 5 cards on the landing page revolve in a carousel.
+I feel that would give the site a nicer feel and also would translate better to mobile views.
-    -Moving on from the sites current state, I would like to see it developed into a more sustainable entity.
+    - Moving on from the sites current state, I would like to see it developed into a more sustainable entity.
 This would include:<br>
     - The current state is that of a basic plan, a free plan, 5 ingredients, 5 meal choices.
 I would envisage that there could be a sign-up with a small monthly fee which would entitle the user to more ingredient options and more meal choices for each ingredient.
     - I would like to see affiliations with other sites similar to Listonic wherein you can save and transfer your ingredients to a shopping list application.
 Similar to that, I would like to have an ability to save selected ingredients into a database on the site which can then be accessed as a shopping list on a mobile device.
     - I would like a method of recording how many hits each recipe/ingredient recieved over a period of time to gauge how popular each item is.
 This information would then be used to determine future options and choices.
+    - Outside of the coding aspect, I would envisage employing staff to create our own tutorial videos and so putting a face to the brand of "Tonight I Fancy.."

 # The Coding Languages and Techniques Used